Types of Financial Aid

 The Maryland Higher Education Commission (MHEC) sponsors numerous grant and scholarship programs for Maryland residents.
 The State of Maryland offers an online inquiry system that allows students to view the status of their financial aid application and/or award information.
 If you have an award from another state, be sure you follow their instructions to insure that you actually receive the funds.
 The programs available from the State of Maryland include:

-Howard P. Rawlings Guaranteed Access Grant Program
+Howard P. Rawlings Guaranteed Access Grant and Partnership Program

 Howard P. Rawlings Educational Assistance Grant Program

 Current high school seniors and full-time, degree-seeking undergraduates may apply for this need-based grant by completing the FAFSA by March 1.
 Students and their parents (if you are dependent) must be Maryland residents.
 Audited courses cannot be used to reach the minimum credit hours required for full-time status.
 Late applicants are placed on a wait list.
 Annual awards ranging from $400 to $3,000 may be renewed annually if the students maintains satisfactory academic progress, completes the FAFSA by March 1, and continues to show financial need.